Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/command/completion/_index.md

 +++
 weight = 1
 title = "completion"
-description = "no content for topic \"Commands/completion:Summary\"" categories = ["Command"]
+description = "Generate an autocompletion script." categories = ["Command"]
 +++

-`rbxmk completion no content for topic "Commands/completion:Arguments" `
+`rbxmk completion`

-no content for topic "Commands/completion:Description"
+The **completion** command generates autocompletion scripts for the program.
+Each sub-command generates a script for a specific shell.
+See each sub-command's help for details on how to use the generated script.

 # Subcommands